 While substantial progress has been made toward reducing pollution from point sources such as wastewater and industrial plants after the passage and implementation of the Clean Water Act, nonpoint source pollution remains an entrenched problem.
 NPS pollution is unregulated as agricultural activities are exempt from most of the provisions of the Clean Water Act.
 The technical and financial assistance currently available is not sufficient to solve all NPS pollution issues in the state.
 Landowners need to understand the nonpoint source issues and how their activities contribute to NPS pollution.
-Educating the public about NPS pollution issues may prompt landowners to voluntarily implement activities that control NPS pollution.
+Educating the public about NPS pollution.
 The continuation of existing activities coupled with the addition of innovative new programs may reduce nonpoint source pollution in South Dakota.